-- A. Full-Time: Employees whose regular work schedule equals forty (40) hours per workweek. - B. Part-Time: Employees whose regular work schedule equals less than forty (40) hours per workweek. - C. When an employee is filling a regular position as an interim hire to temporarily fill a vacancy, the employee will be treated as either a full-time or part-time employee with full benefits unless otherwise agreed to by the employee or employer in writing.
+- A. Full-Time: Employees whose regular work schedule equals forty (40) hours per workweek. - B. Part-Time: Employees whose regular work schedule equals less than forty (40) hours per workweek. or less than an eight (8) hour workday five (5) days a workweek. - C. When an employee is filling a regular position as an interim hire to temporarily fill a vacancy, the employee will be treated as either a full-time or part-time employee with full benefits unless otherwise agreed to by the employee or employer in writing.
 The interim appointment will be considered to be limited in time and designated as at-will for purposes.
 This means an employee with an interim appointment may be disciplined or discharged without cause, or without notice, at any time.